thesis-tm/GTrace/_posts/2020-04-04-Poissons-distribution.md

 	P(X=x) = \frac{n!}{x!(n-x)!} p^{x} (1-p)^{n-x}
 \end{equation}

-where, $n$ is the total number of events and $p$ is the probability of success and automatically $1-p$ becomes the probability of failure (e.g. tails).
+where, $n$ is the total number of events and $p$ is the probability of success and $1-p$ automatically becomes the probability of failure (e.g. tails).

-So the above equation tells what would be the probability if there are total $n$ tosses, it will be heads for $x$ times (and $n-x$ times would be tails).
+So the above equation tells what would be the probability if there are total $n$ tosses, it will be head for $x$ times (and $n-x$ times would be tails).